itsabhisharma23/decisiontree_benchmarks/README.md

 2. Navigate to your desired dataset.
 3. Execute the DDL script (`BQ_create_table_commands.sql` file) to create the corresponding tables.

+## 3. Loading Data into BigQuery

+The `move_gcs_to_bq.sh` script can load the data flat files from GCS into the BigQuery tables.

+**How to Use:**

+1.  **Run Script:**
+    * Execute the script to initiate the BigQuery load jobs.
+This will load the flat files data into the corresponding BigQuery tables.
+3.  **Verify Data Load:**
+    * Query the BigQuery tables to ensure the data has been loaded correctly.

-## 3. Converting Data to Parquet (GCS)
+## 4. Download Data to Parquet format (GCS)

-The `data_conversion` directory contains scripts to convert the generated TPC-DS data files to Parquet format and upload them to a Google Cloud Storage (GCS) bucket.
+The `download_tpcds_tables_as_parquet_from_bq.sql` directory contains scripts to convert the generated TPC-DS data files to Parquet format and upload them to a Google Cloud Storage (GCS) bucket.

 **How to Use:**